PerrineGilloteaux/SaveAsTifFast/README.md

 # SaveAsTifFast
-Simple ICY plugin to save faster in tif (waiting for the bioformat tif saving problem to be solved)
+Simple ICY plugin to save faster in tif (waiting for the bioformat tif saving problem to be solved), also as a block in Protocols.

 http://icy.bioimageanalysis.org/plugin/SaveAsTifFast